option

 Disabled Options

-Disable specific options that shouldn't be selectable.
+Disable specific options that should be visible but not selectable.
+Useful for showing unavailable choices.

 In Datalist

-Accessibility Notes
+Accessibility

 - Descriptive text: Option text should clearly describe the choice